 Restroom Snatch Have you ever noticed that purse hooks in restrooms are up high on the door?
 This gives easy access for a female thief to reach over the stall and be gone before you can react; throwing your purse over her shoulder like it belongs to her.
 Another alternative is to take the wallet out, quickly throw the purse back over the stall, to startle the woman.
 Thirdly, a female thief can place the stolen purse into a larger store shopping bag, and walk nonchalantly among the shoppers of a mall and not be identified.

 Out of the Blue Densely populated cities, especially in Italy, are known for the occasional but shocking slash and grab theft from mopeds or bikes.
 The riders look for a woman walking near the edge of the sidewalk with her purse on her shoulder closest to the street.
 As the thief drives by the victim from behind, he grabs the purse off her shoulder and speeds away.
 Some thieves have been known to have an accomplice who rides on the back of the motorbike, and it is their job to complete the purse snatching, leaving the driving to the other thief.
 In some shocking cases, they even use a knife to slash the strap.
 The key to this type of theft is finding a woman walking with the flow of traffic, and not facing it, so she cannot anticipate a thief riding a bike up from behind her.
-See a complete selection of security travel purses and handbags to help you keep your possessions safe when you travel.
+See the best selection of security travel purses and handbags to help you keep your possessions.